jenjen99/Summer19STAExercise/201908_STA_Take_Home.md

     ##       5%
     ## 5278.721

 **Report:** Below is a brief description of each of our ETF portfolios, along with their values at right at the 5% level according to our simulations.
-The first two portfolios have similar VaR at over $7k.
-Porfolio 3 is safer than the other two, at about $5.5k of VaR.
-Note that given the above resampling was generated from Monte Carlo simulations, our answers in the report will not be exactly as the results knitted above, and will not be exactly replicable.
+The first two portfolios have relatively similar VaR at over $7k.
+Porfolio 3 is safer than the other two, at under  $5.5k of VaR.
+Note that given the above resampling was generated from Monte Carlo simulations, our answers will not be exactly replicable based on the code above.

 **Porfolio 1:** Medium-High aggressiveness - This portfolio contains 1.
 Clymore CEF GS Connect ETN, a currently high-performing diverifised ETF